 - Waste management (analysis and transformation of agricultural and environmental pollutants in the soil-water zone)

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

-In addition to Utah State University’s admissions requirements, the environmental soil/water science program has additional requirements:
+In addition to Utah State University’s admissions requirements, the land, plant and climate systems program has additional requirements:

 - Freshman: New freshmen admitted to USU in good standing qualify for admission to this major.